CS373-summer-2013/cs373-collatz-tests/README.md

 Note:
 =============

-TestCollatz.py.out has been renamed to TestCollatz.out on the CS373 site http://www.cs.utexas.edu/users/downing/cs373/drupal/collatz
+TestCollatz.py.out has been renamed to TestCollatz.out on the CS373 site (bottom of the page) http://www.cs.utexas.edu/users/downing/cs373/drupal/collatz